The Delegation Trap | Bill Foss

 "I build people who handle the hard stuff.
 That's how the business scales past me."

 • The monitoring stops.
-The constant checking in, reviewing, inserting — it drops away.
-Not because it’s forced out.
-Because the new identity doesn’t need it.
-The founder trusts the system because the identity running it has changed.
+The constant checking in, reviewing, inserting yourself, it falls away.
+Not because you forced it out.
+Because the new identity does not need it.
+You trust the system because the identity running it has changed.

-The Framework: SHIFT I.O.S.
+The framework: SHIFT I.O.S.

 1

-Expose the Control Pattern
+Expose the control pattern

 2

-Define the Builder Identity
+Define the builder identity

 3